TimberWest Releases 2018 Sustainability Report with 20 Key Achievements Across Four Focus Areas

 NANAIMO, B.C., June 4, 2019 – TimberWest Forest Corporation today released its 2018 Sustainability Progress Report detailing major achievements in the four focus areas of safety, environmental leadership, First Nations partnerships and community support.

 Key highlights from the 2018 report include:

-The first forest company globally to obtain certification with the Carbon Trust across the entire supply chain carbon footprint
+The first forest company globally to obtain certification for supply chain energy use emissions, distribution of products and long-term carbon storage

 6.5 million seedlings planted in 2018